 In 2010, Denver adopted a comprehensive update of its zoning code to guide development as envisioned in adopted plans.

-According to data from the 2011 American Community Survey, Denver ranks 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle.
+According to data from the 2011 American Community Survey, Denver ranks 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle at 2.2% of commuters.

-According to the Spring 2011 Arbitron ranking, the Denver–Boulder radio market is the No. 19 market in the United States.
+According to the Spring 2011 Arbitron ranking, the Denver–Boulder radio market was the No. 19 market in the United States.

 On October 3, 2012, the University of Denver hosted the first of the three 2012 presidential debates.

-In April 2013, the W Line, or West line, opened serving Golden/Federal Center.
+In April 2013, the W Line, or West line, opened serving Golden/Federal Center as part of the FasTracks expansion.

 In 2013, History Colorado Center was named by True West Magazine as one of the top-ten "must see" history museums in the country.

-In 2013, the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area had an estimated population of 2,697,476, ranking as the 21st most populous U.S. metropolitan statistical area.
-The larger Denver–Aurora–Boulder Combined Statistical Area had an estimated 2013 population of 3,277,309, ranking as the 18th most populous U.S. metropolitan area.
+In 2013, the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area had an estimated population of 2,697,476 and the larger Denver–Aurora–Boulder Combined Statistical Area had an estimated population of 3,277,309.

 According to a report in the Journal of the American Medical Association, residents of Denver had a 2014 life expectancy of 80.02 years.

-As of 2014, Weather Channel ranked Denver the 18th-coldest major U.S. city based on 30-year averages for December, January, and February.
+As of 2014, The Weather Channel ranked Denver the 18th-coldest major U.S. city.

-In 2014, the Denver Outlaws won their first championship eight years after being established.
+In 2014, the Denver Outlaws won their first championship eight years after establishment.

 In 2015, 9.6 percent of Denver households lacked a car.